gallenc/opennms-examples-tutorials-1/workup/opennms-gpon-correlation-9/minimal-minion-kafka/docs/gpon-rules-scenario.md

 ![Alt text](../docs/images/situationsA.png)

-A Situation is illustrated below.
+The detail of situation 1365 is illustrated below.
 Note that a Situation is an alarm with associated alarms (which can also be situations).
 In this case all four ONT's below lec191-olt-secondary have low-rx-opt-pwf-fe alarms.